gflze/CSGO-ZE-Configs/README.md

 # GFLClan CS:GO ZE Configs

-A collection of entWatch, stripper and BossHud configs for GFL CS:GO ZE, please be aware that the entWatch and stripper configs are not an extensive list of everything used on our server.
+A collection of entWatch, stripper and BossHud configs for GFL CS:GO ZE, please be aware that the stripper configs are not an extensive list of everything used on our server.

 # How to Contribute